chrisclark/blog/content/set-solver-jupyter.md

                 sets_in_remainder.append(len(s))

-    print("Odds your set is still around after the first set is taken: {:.2%}".format( sum(sets_in_remainder) / sum(sets_in_first)
+    print("Odds a set is still around after the first set is taken: {:.2%}".format( sum(sets_in_remainder) / sum(sets_in_first)
     ))

 And the result:

     :::text
-    Odds your set is still around after the first set is taken: 28.28%
+    Odds a set is still around after the first set is taken: 28.28%

+It appears that if you can spot a set just after your opponent calls "set", there is a ~28% chance that your late-spotted set will still be there after your opponent has collected their three cards (at least, for the very first deal of the game).

+This is really interesting.
+The odds that two non-intersecting sets exist in the first twelve cards is about *half* the odds that two non-intersecting sets exist in the final 12 cards.
+That means that, not only should you continue looking for sets as your opponent is collecting cards and dealing new ones, but that that strategy becomes more powerful later in the game (presumably linearly, though I haven't verified).

-From here, it is trivial to explore how many sets are available at different stages of the game.
-For the lazy, it appears Peter Norvig has (of course!) [done that for us already](https://norvig.com/SET.html).
+For more SET fun and other analyses, Peter Norvig has (of course!) [done that a great job](https://norvig.com/SET.html).

 This code was fun to write, and perhaps you can do some more exploration from here!